March 29, 2021 Filing Deadline in Class Action – Contact Lieff Cabraser

-EXXON INVESTORS March 29, 2021 Filing Deadline in Class Action – Contact Lieff Cabraser
+EXXON SHAREHOLDERS March 29, 2021 Filing Deadline in Class Action – Contact Lieff Cabraser

 The law firm of Lieff Cabraser Heimann & Bernstein, LLP announces that class action litigation has been filed on behalf of investors who purchased or otherwise acquired the securities of Exxon Mobil Corporation (“Exxon” or the “Company”) (NYSE: XOM) between November 6, 2019 and January 14, 2021, inclusive (the “Class Period”).